 The service typically includes advising on dissolution conditions, reviewing the business’s legal status, preparing documents, settling taxes, closing the tax identification number, and representing the business in dealings with government agencies.

 Yes.
-The consulting unit will assist the enterprise in explaining documents, handling tax issues, and working directly with the tax authorities during the dissolution process.
+The consulting firm will assist in reviewing the cause, handling tax-related issues, and carrying out the necessary procedures before completing the dissolution process.

 Yes.
-Enterprises can authorize a law firm or legal consulting firm to carry out the company closure procedures on their behalf.
+Businesses can authorize a law firm or legal consulting firm to represent them and perform tasks within the scope of their authorization.

 Yes.
-The business dissolution service applies to both domestic enterprises and foreign-invested enterprises (FDI), including the procedure for terminating investment projects as stipulated by law.
+The service applies to both domestic and foreign-invested enterprises, including procedures related to investment projects when necessary.

 Contact Viet An Law for advice and support in company dissolution to save time and optimize costs.